Who am I?

 I left school the same week that Armstrong walked on the moon, heading towards my childhood ambition of becoming a television cameraman.
 I joined the BBC in September 1969 on a course at their Wood Norton Hall training centre, just outside Evesham, in Warwickshire.
 After a spell as a trainee, I became a cameraman for BBC Television working on a wide range of programmes.
 As part of the training, I spent time on TV sound and on "electronic effects" (including very brief spells on Doctor Who and Top of the Pops), and did a lot of swinging and driving of camera cranes.

-We got involved in many big events, and during that time I worked as the International Technical Co-ordinator at Broadcasting House for the Pope's pastoral visit to the UK in 1982, and during the wedding of Charles and Diana I worked with a colleague in the Control Room setting up and feeding the radio and television audio around the world.
+We got involved in many big events, and during that time I worked as the International Technical Co-ordinator at Broadcasting House for the Pope's pastoral visit to the UK in 1982, and during the wedding of Charles and Diana I worked with a colleague in the Control Room setting up and feeding the radio and television sound to the entire world.

 This new job was an interesting one in many ways.
-We were put together as a a team of five, providing "operational management" cover 24 hours a day, 7 days a week.
-The role is to make sure that BBC Radio keeps broadcasting no matter what - fire, flood, terrorist attacks and war.
+We were put together as a team of five, providing "operational management" cover 24 hours a day, 7 days a week.
+The role was to make sure that BBC Radio kept broadcasting no matter what - from technical faults to terrorist attacks, from DJs turning up late to war.

 The BDMs were the central co-ordination point for just about any emergency, from internal problems to a national emergency, and were the government's key operational point of contact.
-When the rest of the BBC goes home, the BDMs managed BBC Radio's technical staff and studio facilities.
+And when the rest of the BBC went home, the BDMs managed BBC Radio's technical staff and studio facilities.

 At one point I was "invited" to be BBC Radio's spokesman on the Greenwich Time Signal in a tiny part of a major BBC2 TV programme for Arena (called Radio Nights).
 As it happens, it was very tongue-in-cheek and, at the end of a long filming session, they used only the most embarrassing bit!